Harlington Upper School

 Harlington Upper School (HUS) is a rural, coeducational upper school and sixth form with academy status in Harlington, Bedfordshire, England.

 History

-The school was established in 1973.
+The school was established in 1974.

 In 2007 a house-based approach to student support was developed which includes "vertical" tutor groups, meaning that form groups have a mix of ages which encourages students to have stronger relationships with other members of the school, not exclusively their own year.

 In 2017, the school removed the vertical tutoring system but decided to keep the current houses.
 After removing this system, there are only eight schools nationally that still use the vertical tutor system.

+Rating

+The school was rated 'Good' in its latest Ofsted inspection, with inspectors praising the quality of teaching, strong exam results, and positive student-teacher relationships, particularly in the sixth form.
+The report also noted significant improvements in student behavior and a school culture focused on high expectations and academic achievement.

 Students

 The majority of students join Harlington from three Bedfordshire middle schools: Arnold, Parkfields and Robert Bloomfield.
 The students mainly live in the villages near Harlington including: Harlington, Toddington, Harlington Mill, Sharpenhoe, Barton-le-Clay, Silsoe, Clophill, Westoning, Pulloxhill, Greenfield, Maulden, Ampthill, Flitwick, Luton, Chalton, and Streatley.

 Most students join the school in year 9, aged 13.
 They start their GCSE courses in year 9 and take the GCSE exams in years 10 and 11, aged 15 or 16.
 Some students choose to continue attending the school following their GCSEs and join a large sixth form of over 420.